Skip to content

 Primary concernConfidentialityAvailability and safety

-A PLC that reboots during a firmware update stops the production line.
+A PLC rebooting during a firmware update stops the production line.
 A PLC running outdated firmware but controlling a process reliably is acceptable.
 This inversion of priorities drives every design decision in OT networking.

 The Purdue Model (PERA, Purdue Enterprise Reference Architecture) defines a hierarchical model for industrial network segmentation.
-Theodore Williams developed it in the 1990s.
-It remains the standard reference architecture for OT network design.
+Theodore Williams developed the model in the 1990s.
+The Purdue Model remains the standard reference architecture for OT network design.

-The DMZ (Level 3.5) is the critical boundary.
-It prevents direct connections between OT (Levels 0 to 3) and IT (Levels 4 to 5).
-All cross-boundary traffic passes through the DMZ.
+The DMZ (Level 3.5) is the boundary between OT and IT.
+The DMZ blocks direct connections between OT (Levels 0 to 3) and IT (Levels 4 to 5).
+Cross-boundary traffic passes through the DMZ.

 Understanding the hierarchy explains where devices sit.
 Understanding real-time requirements explains why certain protocols bypass IP entirely.

 OT networks deliver data within guaranteed time bounds.
-Missing a deadline is not a performance problem.
-It causes a machine fault or a safety incident.
+Missing a deadline is a machine fault or a safety incident, not a performance degradation.

 CategoryLatencyConsequence of Missing DeadlineProtocols